 When I first heard of Tenaya climbing shoes, they seemed to be a rather small company.
 Not that I honestly know how small or large their company really is, but it was the first impression that I got.
 When trying to ask around about Tenaya shoes, none of my climbing buddies knew anything.

 What first caught my eye, was an ad on climbing magazine.
-There was a cool picture of Wizz-Kid Alexander Megos doing the worlds first 9a onsight wearing The Tenaya Oasi.
+There was a cool picture of Wizz-Kid Alexander Megos doing the world’s first 9a onsight wearing The Tenaya Oasi.
 I saw the ad and thought ”Damn, what shoes are those?!”
 Good add.
 Did the job for me anyways.
 And the shoe looks pretty aggressive too.
 Just the way I like them.

 After some research on the topic, I was quite impressed.
 Not merely about Mr. Megos wearing them on the worlds first 9a onsight, but about the raving internet reviews about how comfortable the Oasi is.
 Aggressive AND comfortable.
 Got to find out for myself.

 After pulling the Tenaya Oasi on the first time, I was amazed.
 The shoe REALLY is comfortable.
 And not only for an aggressive shoe.
-It was comfortable comparing to almost any climbing shoe.
+It was comfortable compared to almost any climbing shoe.
 Sure, the climbing shoes you have worn for a year straight, that are nice and soft and slightly on the larger side of things, are more likely to be even comfier.
 But these feel pretty comfortable straight out of the box.

 Normally when pulling on an aggressive climbing shoe for the first time it’s like trying to squeeze into your prom suite from fifteen years ago.
 It kinda fits, but if you move it’ll rip.

-Have you ever seen someone walk around the gym doing a funny ”chicken walk” with an expression of discomfort on their face?
+Have you ever seen someone walk around the gym doing a funny ”chicken walk” with an expression of discomfort on their faces?
 Yep.
 I have too.
 Too tight and/or uncomfortable shoes.
 Not at all the deal with the Tenaya Oasi.

 I would categorize the Tenaya Oasi as an aggressive lasted shoe.
-Besides being remarkably comfortable for a aggressive shoe, it is still very precise.
+Besides being remarkably comfortable for an aggressive shoe, it is still very precise.
 The toes are shoved to the front of the shoe for emplying power to small footholds.
 But not in a bad way.

 The Oasi is a narrow shoe.
 Much narrower than the typical La Sportiva or Scarpa that I have used lately.
 It is not a problem because of the softness of the shoe.
 If you have really wide feet, the Oasi might not be for you.
-But narrow to medium wide are ok.
+But narrow to medium wide is ok.

 The midsole is almost non-existent, so we are talking about a sensitive shoe here.
 The foot is doing most of the work and not the shoe.
 This also means that the sensitivity is top-notch.
 You have a really nice sense of what is happening under your foot.
 Soft shoes tend to work better on slabs and such, but the Oasi excels in everything you throw at them.
 I climbed with these inside and outside, boulders and sport, overhangs to slabs and the shoe performed nicely every time.